suncoast-devs/handbook/lessons/full-stack-build-an-app-storing-user-that-created-restaurants-and-reviews/index.md

 restaurant.UserId = GetCurrentUserId();
 ```

-Finally, lets send our authorization header token when making the request in
+Finally, let's send our authorization header token when making the request in
 `NewRestaurant.tsx`.
 The `...authHeader()` means to take all the information
 that `authHeader` returns and add those keys and corresponding values to the
 collection of headers.